T86 assault rifle: Design

 The finalized T86 design is an evolution of the T65 series.
 It inherits the short-stroke gas piston operated system from the T65 as well as the rotating bolt design.
 Upper and lower receiver are made with aircraft-grade aluminum.
 The side-folding metal stock on the prototype was replaced with an M4 carbine style polymer telescopic stock and buffer mechanism.
 The polymer handguard from the prototype was retained.

 The controls of the T86 are similar to the T65 and M16.
 The T86 has a 4-position selector with safe, semiautomatic, three-round burst, and automatic settings.
 Like the T65K2, the T86 utilizes an M16A2-style front post/rear peephole sight.
 The rear sight is adjustable for windage and elevation.
 One notable difference is that the T86 does not have a forward assist, and the brass deflector is shaped differently.

 The T86 has a 375 mm barrel with flash suppressor.
 The rate of rifling twist is one twist in 178 mm.
 The bore is chrome-lined and the T86 can fire all 5.56×45mm NATO standard ammunition.
 Magazines used by the ROC military feature two protrusions on each side to avoid over-insertion, but standard STANAG magazines are compatible.

 The T86 is modular and can be field-stripped without using special tools.
 The gas piston system and the trigger assembly can be removed as complete assemblies for maintenance, reducing the risk of losing small parts.

 Accessories

-An attachment point is provided on the carrying handle for an optional scope mount.
+A picatinny rail is provided on the carrying handle for an optional scope mount.

-The T85 40 mm grenade launcher, standard issue of the ROC Army, may be mounted on the T86 carbine.
+The T85 40 mm grenade launcher may be mounted on the T86.

 Production and usage

-Contrary to initial expectations, ROC Army and Marine Corps did not order T86 carbines in large quantities.
-Defense budget priorities during the late 1990s forced ROC military to delay the replacement of T65K1 and T65K2 assault rifles.
+Contrary to initial expectations, the ROC Army and Marine Corps did not order T86 carbines in large quantities.
+Defense budget priorities during the late 1990s forced the ROC military to delay the replacement of T65K1 and T65K2 assault rifles.
 A small quantity of T86 did enter service with the ROC Navy Underwater Demolition Team and underwent rigorous trials in widely varied environmental conditions.

-Jordanian royal guards and special troops are reportedly armed with Taiwan made T86 carbines.
+Jordanian royal guards and special troops are reportedly armed with Taiwanese-made T86 carbines.